 P. I. Pįpics, A. Tkachenko, T. Van Reeth, C. Aerts, E. Moravveji, M. Van de Sande, K. De Smedt, S. Bloemen, J. Southworth, J. Debosscher, E. Niemczura, J. F. Gameiro

 Results.
-We detect gravity mode period series of modes of the same degree ℓ with consecutive radial order n in four new and one revisited SPB star.
-These predominantly prograde dipole series (covering ~10-40 radial orders) are influenced by rotation and carry signatures of chemical mixing processes.
+We detect gravity mode period series of modes, of the same degree ℓ with consecutive radial order n, in four new and one revisited SPB star.
+These series (covering typically 10 to 40 radial orders) are clearly influenced by moderate to fast rotation and carry signatures of chemical mixing processes.
+Furthermore, they are predominantly prograde dipole series.
 Our spectroscopic analysis, in addition to placing each object inside the SPB instability strip and identifying KIC 4930889 as an SB2 binary, reveals that KIC 11971405 is a fast rotator that shows very weak Be signatures.
 Together with the observed photometric outbursts this illustrates that this Be star is a fast rotating SPB star.
 We hypothesise that the outbursts might be connected to its very densely compressed oscillation spectrum.

 Astronomy and Astrophysics

-Volume 598, Article Number A74
+Volume 598, Article Number A74, Number of pages 21